Proof of vaccination information for Museums, Galleries, Science Centres, Heritage Sites, and Indigenous Cultural Organizations

 What does this mean for museums?

 Organizations may choose to require proof of vaccination from patrons.
 If it eases your COVID-19 safety planning, you can choose to require proof of vaccination.
-The Province has provided a BC Vaccine Card Guide for Business with helpful information.
+The Province has created a BC Vaccine Card Webpage for Business with helpful information.
 It’s important to note that legal liability protection is not provided to ‘businesses that choose to do their own vaccine policy beyond the order’ and ‘must ensure they practice due diligence.’

 The Province has noted that these new health orders are intended to apply primarily to indoor experiences, if your site is primarily outside, you feel comfortable operating without requiring proof of vaccination.